Boxing: Barnes ready to rumble at AMBC Pan Am Qualifiers

 “If the draw is kind to us, she has the potential to qualify for the Pan Am Games in Lima,” O’Connor said.

 The draw for the 2019 AMBC Pan Am Qualifiers will be released Thursday (4 April).
+Barnes will need to finish top 7 in order to advance to the games.

 Overall, Barnes holds a record of 5 wins and 2 losses: